vespaai/university/101/ch5/README.md

 ## Deploy the application to Vespa

 ```
-cd part-purchase
+cd sales_data_app
 vespa deploy
 ```

 ## Feeding data
-The data is already converted to JSONL format in [sales-data.jsonl](sales-data.jsonl).
+The data is already converted to JSONL format in [sales-data.jsonl](dataset/sales-data.jsonl).
 So you can just feed it to Vespa:
 ```
-vespa feed ../sales-data.jsonl
+vespa feed ../dataset/sales-data.jsonl
 ```

 ## Feeding data with Logstash from the CSV file